dtkeppler/100-days-of-code/log.md

 **Today's Progress**: Continued "Basic Algorithm Scripting" challenges.

-**Takeaways:**  I'm still feeling confident about working through these challenges, and importantly, I'm getting better at not panicking when I hit a stumbling block.
+**Takeaways:**  I've been trying out writing out the program logic in pseudo-code, which is helping.
+Also, I'm getting better at not panicking when I hit a stumbling block.

 **Link to work:** n/a